joyfulcraftsmen/JC.Tools/quick-start-local/get-jc-unit.md

 # Get JC.Unit

 Installation of JC.Unit is quick and easy.
-It'll be up and running in less than <span class="todo">XXX
+It'll be up and running in less than <span class="todo">XX
 </span> minutes.
 <span class="todo">Add video?</a>